24 Apr Turning the Corner(s)

 Are you a swinger?
 Then a ‘swinging pullout’ may be right up your alley (pun intended, tongue-in-cheek, of course).
 It’s just as it’s named, it swings as it pulls out, fully revealing its contents.
 Perfect for your bulky items, like pots and pans, the SP prevents the need to reach as it essentially comes to you.
 The design limits its storage capacity somewhat, but the effortless accessibility makes it worth it!

 If you have a window nearby a corner with light benefits that you want to take advantage of, you may want to experiment by offsetting it with a diagonally-cut sink base.
 This will leave a triangular area to work with – perfect for placing plants that will thrive in the sunlight!
+To get more inspiration and find the perfect windows to complement your design, check out MaverickWindows.

 And if you need a solution for storing heavier appliances and don’t want to have to stoop and lift them, the corner ‘appliance garage’ is right for you.
 Perched unto the counter, the wares are concealed by what is essentially a garage-style door that pulls up to reveal its contents which then may easily be moved out for use.